MateusClepf/gift-voucher-validation/README.md

 2. **Turnstile Validator**: Verifies Turnstile tokens against Cloudflare's validation API
 3. **Backend Proxy**: Forwards valid requests to the backend API and returns responses
 4. **CORS Handler**: Ensures proper cross-domain communication by setting appropriate headers
-5. **Logging System**: Provides detailed logging of requests, validations, and responses for monitoring and debugging

 The worker is designed to be minimalist and efficient, with a focus on security and reliability.